Dr. Bobbie Downs

 Director

-Dr. Bobbie Downs is currently the Director of the Child Study Team, Related Services, and Educational Services Unit of BCSSSD.
-She also facilitates the Burlington County Professional Development Institute and Burlington County School Crisis Response Team.
 Dr. Downs decided to pursue a career in education after serving as a teacher and administrator in a school for Sudanese refugees in Cairo, Egypt.
 Since that time, Dr. Downs served in the role of teacher and administrator at the Burlington County Alternative School before being named Director of the ESU.
 Dr. Downs received her Bachelor’s degree in Political Science and Master’s Degree in Teaching from Drew University.
 Later, Dr. Downs earned her Master’s degree in School Leadership and her Doctoral degree in Educational Leadership from Rowan University.
 Dr. Downs also holds a Graduate Certificate of Autism Education.
+She recently earned a Masters in Restorative Practices from the International Institute for Restorative Practices.
 She is a certified mindfulness instructor for Mindful Schools and an instructor for Youth Mental Health First Aid.
-Dr. Downs is an active member of the New Jersey Principals and Supervisors Association and the Council for Exceptional Children.
-She also works for the Korean War Legacy Foundation and the World History Digital Education Foundation with the goal of helping educators teach more about the war and the past, present, and future development of Korea.
+She also works for the Korean War Legacy Foundation and the World History Digital Education Foundation.

 Michelle Robertson